the-road-to-learn-react/the-road-to-react/manuscript/react-maintenance/typescript.md

 // setValue only takes a string as argument
 ~~~~~~~

 If adding type safety becomes an aftermath for a React application and its components, there are multiple ways on how to approach it.
 We will start with the props and state for the leaf components of our application.
-For example, the Item component receives a story (here `item`) and a callback handler function (here `onRemoveItem`).
+For example, the Item component receives a story (here: `item`) and a callback handler function (here: `onRemoveItem`).
 Starting out very verbose, we could add the inlined types for both function arguments as we did before:

 {title="src/App.tsx",lang="javascript"}
 ~~~~~~~